B33low-EUDIS-Project/Concept/README.md

 # 🛰️ JUCO

 > **JUCO is short for Juste Un Coup d’Œil – French for just a quick glance.**
-> A real-time collaborative mapping system using smartphones, sensors and video streams to identify and localize objects of interest (UAV).
+> A real-time collaborative mapping system using smartphones, sensors and video streams to identify and localize UAV.

 ---